darkshadow2074/Banana-Translater/README.md

-# Banana-Translater
+# Minion-Translater
- Hello Everyone I am a Banana Translator .
+ Hello Everyone I am a Minion Translator .
 Hope You Like My Translation